Skip to main content

 A new malarial vaccine with a glycoglycerolipid adjuvant

 It is extremely difficult to develop a vaccine against malaria.
-The resident time of the plasmodium parasite in the blood after a mosquito bite is quite short (just a few hours), so any immune response against it must be very fast.
-The sporozoite parasite soon migrates to the liver, proliferating before leaving the liver and infecting red blood cells.
+The resident time of the Plasmodium parasite in the blood after a mosquito bite is quite short (just a few hours), so any immune response against it must be very fast.
+The sporozoite parasite soon migrates to the liver, proliferates there, then leaves the liver and infects red blood cells.
 The parasite is more sequestered in the liver from the antibody response engendered by typical vaccination, which promotes B-cell differentiation and proliferation into antibody-producing cells.
 Another type of lymphocyte, T cells, can also be activated in an immune response.
 In particular, CD8 memory T cells (Trm cells) are produced in the liver against parasites, but high levels are needed.
-Mouse liver cells make modest levels of Trm cells when vaccinated with mRNAs encoding the plasmodium's large ribosomal subunit protein L6 (RPL6).
+Mouse liver cells make modest levels of Trm cells when vaccinated with mRNAs encoding the Plasmodium's large ribosomal subunit protein L6 (RPL6).
 This is found in the liver for about a week after infection.
-However, when an "adjuvant" (something that increases the immune response, usually in a nonspecific way) containing α-galactosylceramide (αGC) is used, there is an increase in the production of liver Trm cells.
+However, when an "adjuvant" (something that increases the immune response, usually in a nonspecific way) containing α-galactosylceramide (αGC) is used, liver Trm cell production increases.
 Chemically modifying the αGC adjuvant greatly increases the production of Trm cells.
-The structure of αGC and its derivatives are shown below.
+The structure of αGC and its derivatives is shown below.

 Membrane Lipids - Sphingolipids